randrianiaina/chat/blueprint.md

 5.  **Success and Cancel Pages:** Create pages to handle successful and canceled payments.
 6.  **UI Feedback:** Provide visual feedback in the UI after a successful tip.

-## Current Plan: Message Reactions
+## Completed: Message Reactions

 ### Overview

 This plan outlines the implementation of a message reaction feature that allows users to react to messages with emojis.
-The feature will be implemented using Firestore to store and sync reactions in real-time.
+The feature has been implemented using Firestore to store and sync reactions in real-time.

 ### Steps